hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 **Initial provisioning**

 If a new member joins, there are two ways you can handle the initial provisioning that is executed to replicate all existing values to the new member.
-Each involves how you configure for async fill up.
+Each involves how you configure the async fill up.

 First, you can configure async fill up to true, which does not block reads while the fill up operation is underway.
 That way, you have immediate access on the new member, but it will take time until all values are eventually accessible.
 Not yet